nubart/blog-en/_posts/2017-08-03-how-to-write-script-audio-guide-museum.md

 layout: post
 comments: true
 published: true
-title:  "How to write the script of an audio guide"
+title: How to write the script of an audio guide"
 description: "The script of an audio guide for a museum tour is a very special kind of texts and has its own rules.
-Here we provide some helpful tricks."
+Here we provide some helpful tricks.
 slug: "how-to-write-script-audio-guide-museum"
 date: 2017-08-03
-image: /images/woman-typing-writing-windows.jpg
+image: '/images/woman-typing-writing-windows.jpg'
-tags: [audio guides, script]
+tags: [audio-guides, script]
 langpath-es: /2017/07/29/como-escribir-guion-audioguia/
 langpath-de: /2018/06/10/wie-audioguide-museum-schreiben-skript/
 ---